rhomobile/rhomobile-docs/eb/en/edge/api/barcode.md

 ####Type
 <span class='text-info'>INTEGER</span>
 ####Description
 The volume of the device beeper when a barcode is scanned.
-0 to 5 with 5 being the loudest.
+Volume specified using 0 to 5, with 5 being the loudest.
 The value of 0 is device dependent, some Windows Mobile / CE devices interpret this as the quietest volume; if you wish to completely disable the beeper on scan please set decodeSound to an empty or invalid sound file.
 ####Params
 <p><strong>Default:</strong> 5</p>
 ####Access